GaboDimitrov/integrations-api/README.md

 ## Getting started
 Once you have the above installed, run the following command:
-`docker-compose --build`.
+`docker-compose up`.
 This will start two docker containers:
 1. MySql database: The database will seed some data to play with
 2. Integrations-API: Spring Boot REST API.